archlinux/pyalpm/doc/pyalpm/Database.rst

      :returns: a reference to the Package object with the name 'name' or None if it doesn't exist

-   .. py:method:: read_group(name: string)

-      Retrieves the list of packages that belong to the group by the name passed

-     :param str name: The name of the group (e.g., 'base')
-     :returns: a list of package objects that correspond to the packages that belong to that group or None if the group is not found.

    .. py:method:: update(force: boolean)

       Attempts to update the sync database (i.e., alpm_db_update).